Format converter · Laser · CNC · Plasma

 The short answer

-You can convert DWG to DXF free with an instant tracer — but DWG is a proprietary CAD format full of model-space layers, nested blocks and ambiguous units that don't map onto a clean production path, none of which cuts cleanly.
+You can convert DWG to DXF free with our instant tracer — but auto-trace leaves gaps that laser or router can't run.
 For laser cutters, CNC routers and plasma tables, a human redraw delivers closed paths, single-line geometry, kerf compensation in 24 hours, guaranteed.

-Want a DXF that runs clean?
-A human rebuilds your DWG for $22, production-correct in 24 hours — guaranteed.
+Want a DXF that cuts clean?
+A human rebuilds this production-correct for $15, in 24 hours — guaranteed.

 DWG is messy.
 Your laser or router needs clean geometry.